SkyWars/SkyWars/README.md

 ### PSA: Vote on new features

-I haven't been completely active lately with updates, but I'll be adding things when I can!
-This [poll](https://strawpoll.me/7055798) will help decide what exactly I work on first, so if you've used SkyWars, or plan to, please vote!
+I haven't been completely active lately with updates, but I'll be adding things when I can.
+Due to my limited time, I'll be implementing the features with the highest votes first, on the [feature poll](http://www.strawpoll.me/embed_1/10498111).

+Note: There's a new poll as of June 15th, 2016!
+If you haven't voted since then, [click here](http://www.strawpoll.me/embed_1/10498111)!

 ### Features
 * Integrates seamlessly into any server, survival, creative or otherwise.